When I’m not developing recipes for others, writing blogs or cooking for the lovely Mr G, this is wha

 • Place an oven tray into the oven to heat

-• Un-scrunch it and lay the paper on top pf the pastry and pour in some pastry beans – See Tip Box
+• Un-scrunch it, and lay the paper on top pf the pastry, and pour in some baking beans or dried uncooked rice – See Tip Box

 • Place the tin into the oven on top of the pre-heated baking tray and bake for 10-15 minutes – or until the pastry base has become firm.